-When the metadata for a resource is requested from Heat, Heat fetches the value of every attribute of the resource, even though this data is not returned by the API.
-This generally means at least one and possibly multiple pointless ReST API calls to the OpenStack service underlying the resource.
+Previously, when the metadata for a resource was requested from Heat, Heat fetched the value of every attribute of the resource, even though this data was not returned by the API.
+This meant at least one and possibly multiple pointless ReST API calls to the OpenStack service underlying the resource.